BernStrom/Huddle-Landing-Page-With-Single-Introductory-Section/README.md

 ## Introduction

-Huddle is a single landing page meant for practicing layout and responsive desgin skills in CSS.
+Huddle is a single landing page meant for practicing layout and responsive design skills in CSS.

 This project was obtained from a list of challenges by Frontend Mentor.